MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/recommend-apps.md

 To add an app to the collection, find the app on AppSource, and then copy the URL to the `AppSourceURL` parameter on your new pages.

 ## Providing the Collection to Customers
-After you publish your collection, a Recommended Apps tile will display on customer Home pages.
+When your collection is ready you can deploy it to your customer's tenant.
+For more information, see [Deploying a Tenant Customization](../developer/devenv-deploy-tenant-customization).
+Afterward, a **Recommended Apps** tile will display on customer Home pages.
 The tile will indicate the number of apps that are available for installation, and will open the **Recommended Apps** page so that the customer can install the apps they want.
 Customers can choose the app in the list to learn more about it, and get a link to install it from AppSource.

 ## See Also
 [Onboarding experiences in Business Central](/../administration/onboarding-experiences)